s1sun/Coding_Challenge/README.md

 | 4        | 4             | big       | I(int)   | time                           |
 | 8        | 2             | big       | H(int)   | number of mass at current time |

-Each row occupy 10 bytes with 3 values mentioned at above table, The "sixtysix.A" consists of multiple rows.
+Each row occupies 10 bytes with 3 values mentioned above, The "sixtysix.A" file consists of multiple rows.

 The detailed information for the "sixtysix.B" binary data listed in the table below:
 | location | Length(bytes) | Endianess | Format   | Name      |